Kyle S. Hauptman: NCUA

 In December 2020, the Senate voted 56 to 39 to confirm Kyle Hauptman to the National Credit Union Administration Board.
 The Senate Banking Committee held the nomination hearing remotely over video due to the COVID-19 pandemic.

 Former Senate Banking Committee Chairman Mike Crapo (R-Idaho) said that Mr. Hauptman was "well prepared to join the NCUA Board based on his prior experience" in the financial sector and for having worked on S. 2155, the Economic Growth, Regulatory Relief, and Consumer Protection Act.
 Hauptman's former boss Senator Tom Cotton (R-Arkansas) said, "I voted to confirm Kyle with enthusiasm.
 My enthusiasm is mixed with sadness to see a close and trusted aid go, but my loss will be America's gain.
 The NCUA, American taxpayers, and millions of people who rely on credit unions will be well-served by Kyle, who brings to the job a collegial spirit and rare knowledge of financial markets."

 In December 2021, under Hauptman's leadership, NCUA issued new guidance providing clarity that credit unions could partner with third-party digital asset service providers.
 On May 25, 2022, NCUA issued another piece of guidance allowing credit unions to use distributed ledger technologies (DLT).
 Hauptman remarked, "We [America] can win the blockchain economy as well — we just need some clarity from the government.
 I'm proud that the NCUA is doing its small part."

+Hauptman was designated as the thirteenth Chairman of the NCUA by President Donald Trump on January 20, 2025.